HTTP API

 POST /api/announce

 Use this endpoint to feed announces into cross-seed.
-For each announce
+For each announce,

 Supported formats